aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 * These textures are assigned to the URP's default lit sprite material.

 ### 6.2 Death Animation
-* A sprite sheet for hand=drawn animation of blood splash was imported.
+* A sprite sheet for hand-drawn animation of blood splash was imported.

 <a href="../files/BloodSplash.png" data-lightbox="bloodsplash" data-title="Blood Splash sprite sheet"><img src="../files/BloodSplash.png" style="width:100%"></a>